j0lol/simplefrontends/README.md

 **DISCLAIMER!!!!** These use twitch's and youtube's web apis, not theyre official dev apis, zero care has been taken to ratelimit requests.
 I take zero responsibility for you being ratelimited from these websites.

+**WARNING** After using these scripts, I appear to have ratelimited myself.
+The youtube iOS app no longer loads, the website leads to a Something went wrong error.
+The script is still able to fetch information and play videos.
+Invidious works too.

 ## Why?
 Using official websites suck, and third party clients also suck so i made my own
 ## twitch.sh